 - Yarn over one last time and pull through the last two loops (1 loop left on hook).

 - You've made one tr, or treble stitch.
 This is the first stitch of the row, since we're not counting the skipped chains as a stitch.

-- And continue in each stitch each stitch across the row, and then turn your work.
+- And continue in each ch across to the end of the row, and then turn your work.

-- Ch 4 to start a new row of treble stitches.
+- Ch 4 to start the next row.
 This ch 4 will count as the first treble stitch of row 2.

 - Work into the next stitch and follow Steps 4 - 9 to treble in each stitch across, turn.

 - When you end row 3, you'll work into the top chain.

 - Continue to repeat Steps 13-14 for the length of the project.